 This week marks National Nurses Week, a week dedicated to recognizing the tremendous work nurses countrywide are putting in.

-In honor of Nurses Week, here at Soliant we are celebrating by sharing with you a small group of nurses who have not only been inspiring their patients, but who have also been inspiring others far and wide through their blogs.
+In honor of Nurses Week, we are celebrating by sharing thoughts from a small group of nurses who have not only been inspiring their patients, but who have also been inspiring others far and wide through their blogs.

 Today our inspiring blogging nurse is Beth; an acute care Staff Development Educator, Professional Writer, HealthStream Subject Matter Expert, Career Advice Columnist, and Blogger at nursecode.com.